Care Provider Responsibilities and Standards

 We give each member a health care ID card for identification only.
 The member should present their card when requesting a covered health care service.
 We suggest that each time you check a member’s health care ID card you also request photo identification to reduce the risk of an unauthorized use of the member’s card.

 Possession of a health care ID card is not proof of eligibility.
-It is important you verify eligibility and benefits before or at the point of service for each office visit.
+You must verify eligibility and benefits before or at the point of service for each office visit.

 Participating Hospitals, Ancillary Providers and Care Providers Agree to: